gis-ops/dbscan-clustering/README.md

       />
     )

-    // here we will loop through the herePlaces object above and add buttons! return (
+    // we will loop through the herePlaces object defined above and add semantic ui buttons this way return (
       <div>
         <Segment style={segmentStyle}>